 For more information see the full About the Library page.

 Alkek Library is also home to The Wittliff Collections which houses the Southwestern & Mexican Photography Collection as well as the Southwestern Writers Collection, both jewels of central Texas.
 For information see their Exhibitions & Events page.
 For information about visiting The Wittliff Collections see their Visit page.

 Visitors may borrow books from Alkek Library through the TexShare Library Card Program.
 Ask your local library for a TexShare card to get started.
 Another option is to pay a $25 per year fee at the circulation desk for borrowing privileges.

-Albert B. Alkek Library on the campus of Texas State University-San Marcos. is located between Austin and San Antonio along the IH 35 corridor.
+Albert B. Alkek Library on the campus of Texas State University. is located between Austin and San Antonio along the IH 35 corridor.